apify/apify-docs/sources/platform/integrations/langchain.md

 print(result["sources"])
 ```

-If you want to test the whole example you can simple create a new file `langchain_integration.py` and copy the whole code into it.
+If you want to test the whole example, you can simply create a new file, `langchain_integration.py`, and copy the whole code into it.

 ```python
 import os